raspberrypilearning/ghostbusters/en/step_7.md

 + Create a new variable called 'time'.

-+ Can you add a timer to your __stage__ to give your player only 10 seconds to catch as many ghosts as possible?
++ Can you add a timer to your Stage to give your player only 10 seconds to catch as many ghosts as possible?

 	 Your timer should: